wheremyfoodat/felix86/README.md

 # felix86

-felix86 is a Linux userspace emulator that allows you to run x86-64 Linux programs on RISC-V processors.
-It is in the early stages of development.
+felix86 is a Linux userspace emulator that allows you to run x86-64 Linux programs on RISC-V processors

 > [!NOTE]
 > felix86 has not fully released yet.
 There are no compiled binaries available for download.